 4. After the final washing, let the vegetables drain thoroughly since you want your veggies to be moist but not dripping wet.
 Be sure to use the veggies within an hour or two of washing for best results.

 5. Your veggies are now ready for the wok!

 Bok Choy (白菜)

 This Chinese vegetable, called bok choy, bái cài (白菜) and literally “white vegetable” has many different varieties that have made its way into everyday grocery stores.
+For those of you who don’t know it, “bok choy” is actually the Cantonese pronunciation of the vegetable and that name has stuck until now!
 There are three sizes, large, medium, and small.
 Often, you’ll find the gigantic ones with white stalks and large, dark green leaves.
 These are older and a little bit tougher, but still quite tender as leafy greens go.
 Kaitlin likes chopping it up for salads, as it’s surprisingly sweet and mild tasting.